tinoryj/KDSep/README.md

 3. **Benchmark**: The benchmark tool that is used to evaluate the performance of KDSep.
     * We use [YCSB-C](https://github.com/basicthinker/YCSB-C) as the benchmark tool, which is the `C++` version of [YCSB](https://github.com/brianfrankcooper/YCSB).
 The source code of YCSB-C is stored in the `./Benchmark/YCSB-C` directory.
     * We add support to RocksDB+KDSep, BlobDB+KDSep, and vLogDB+KDSep and corresponding baselines in YCSB-C.

-**Note that we put a tarball (KDSep.zip) in this repo for download, which contains all the components.**

 ## Dependencies